Economic geology

 Economic geology is concerned with earth materials that can be used for economic and industrial purposes.
 These materials include precious and base metals, nonmetallic minerals and construction-grade stone.
 Economic geology is a subdiscipline of the geosciences; according to Lindgren (1933) it is “the application of geology”.
-Today, it may be called the scientific study of the Earth's sources of mineral raw materials and the practical application of the acquired knowledge.
+It may be called the scientific study of the Earth's sources of mineral raw materials and the practical application of the acquired knowledge.

 The study is primarily focused on metallic mineral deposits and mineral resources.
-The techniques employed by other earth science disciplines (such as geochemistry, mineralogy, geophysics, petrology, paleontology and structural geology) might all be used to understand, describe and exploit an ore deposit.
+The techniques employed by other Earth science disciplines (such as geochemistry, mineralogy, geophysics, petrology, paleontology and structural geology) might all be used to understand, describe and exploit an ore deposit.

 Economic geology is studied and practiced by geologists.
 Economic geology may be of interest to other professions such as engineers, environmental scientists and conservationists because of the far-reaching impact that extractive industries have on society, the economy and the environment.

 Purpose of study

 The purpose of the study of economic geology is to gain understanding of the genesis and localization of ore deposits plus the minerals associated with ore deposits.
 Though metals, minerals and other geologic commodities are non-renewable in human time frames, the impression of a fixed or limited stock paradigm of scarcity has always led to human innovation resulting in a replacement commodity substituted for those commodities which become too expensive.
-Additionally the fixed stock of most mineral commodities is huge (e.g., copper within the earth's crust given current rates of consumption would last for more than 100 million years.)
+Additionally the fixed stock of most mineral commodities is huge (e.g., copper within the Earth's crust given current rates of consumption would last for more than 100 million years.)
 Nonetheless, economic geologists continue to successfully expand and define known mineral resources.